cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 ## Injection Scope

-In Zova, `Named Bean` has three injection scopes:
+Zova provides the following injection scopes:

 1. `app`: Inject in the app container